MicrosoftDocs/Hololens/hololens/hololens1-basic-usage.md

 ### Select holograms with gaze and air tap

 To select an app or other hologram, air tap it while looking directly at the hologram you're selecting.
-To do this, follow these steps:
+Follow these steps:

 1. Gaze at the hologram you want to select.
 1. Point your index finger straight up toward the ceiling.